fcoury/oxide/README.md

 [![CI workflow](https://github.com/fcoury/oxide/actions/workflows/ci.yml/badge.svg)](https://github.com/fcoury/oxide/actions/workflows/ci.yml)

+_If it looks like MongoDB, swims like MongoDB, and quacks like MongoDB, then it probably is PostgreSQL._ :upside_down_face:

 OxideDB is a translation layer that works as a MongoDB database server while using PostgreSQL's JSON capabilities as the underlying data store.

 This project might be something that you could be interested on if: